sethvance26/Team-Profile-Generator/README.md

 ![HTML webpage titled “My Team” features five boxes listing employee names, titles, and other key info.](./Assets/10-object-oriented-programming-homework-demo.png)

+### Sample-Video

+Here is a link to a video sampling this application's functionality. - https://drive.google.com/file/d/1IzEPpHccNWwn1KbOapUWWLKmq3hpU3l-/view?usp=sharing

 ### Questions
 If you have any questions or concerns, please e-mail me at sethvance26@gmail.com.
 More work can be found at my Github.
 Username -  sethvance26